Position Responsibilities/Duties: Gate Attendant

 Ensures the expedient passage of emergency vehicles by assisting with the traffic flow into and out of the gates.

-Assists residents with the operation of the gate card readers.
+Assists residents, verbally from the gate house, with the operation of the gate card readers.

 Reports broken and malfunctioning gates immediately to the Dispatch Center.